 Australia's AI regulatory architecture in 2026 rests on three layers that operate with different legal force and apply to different classes of operator.
 Understanding which layer applies in a given context is the starting point for any compliance analysis.

 The third layer is the Privacy Act 1988, enforced by the Office of the Australian Information Commissioner.
 The Privacy Act applies to all private sector organizations with an annual turnover above AUD 3 million and to all government agencies, regardless of sector.
 It is the binding law that governs what operators can collect, use, and disclose when their AI systems process personal information about Australians.
-The Act has no AI-specific provisions, but the OAIC has confirmed through published guidance that automated decision-making systems are subject to the same Australian Privacy Principles that govern any personal information processing.
-This means the Privacy Act is the universal floor for AI governance in Australia: every operator processing personal data of Australians must comply with it, irrespective of whether they adopt the Voluntary Standard or fall under sector-specific guidance.
+Until December 2026 it operates on AI through the general Australian Privacy Principles rather than any AI-specific rule.
+From 10 December 2026 that changes: the Privacy and Other Legislation Amendment Act 2024 inserts APP 1.7 to 1.9, which require an entity to say in its privacy policy that it uses computer programs to make, or substantially to contribute to, decisions that could reasonably be expected to affect an individual's rights or interests significantly, and to identify the kinds of personal information used and the kinds of decisions involved.
+This means the Privacy Act is the universal floor for AI governance in Australia, and from December 2026 it is a floor with a specific automated decision-making duty attached.

 The Voluntary AI Safety Standard and its 10 guardrails